2025-ilaria/project-/rdf-triples.md

 ```

 ---
-## 9️⃣RDF Triple for official image
+## 9️⃣ RDF Triple for official image

 We noticed the predicate used for Teatro Comunale di Bologna for adding a picture was `foaf:depiction`.
 Chat suggested a more specific predicate for ArCo: `arco:hasRepresentative` and explained us the difference between the two:

 ![Screenshot](assets/css/Screenshot%20prompt%20image.png)

-➡️Therefore, we decided to use `arco:hasReprentative`as predicate.
+➡️ Therefore, we decided to use `arco:hasReprentative`as predicate.

 We used the following information: